suman/interview-preparation-content/README.md

 ### Clousre

 When we create the one function into another function, then the inner function is called closure.
-We all know that in javascript, inner function can access the variable of outer function.
+We all know that in JavaScript, inner function can access the variables of outer function.
 But what interesting part with the closure is, even after invoking the outer function, the inner function can access the variable of outer function.
 Let’s understand this with the example.

 For example we have the outer function called parent
 ```